ary4n99/ary4n99/README.md

 ### I'm a first year computer science student at the University of Manchester!
 - I'm currently building [Recipedia](https://github.com/W8-Recipedia/Recipedia), a recipe recommendation site, with a team of 7 people
-- I'm learning the [PERN](https://www.geeksforgeeks.org/what-is-pern-stack/) stack for web development
+- I'm learning the SERN stack for web development
 - I'm contributing to the UniCS Manchester GameDev society website
 - I'm passionate about fitness 🏋️‍, playing the guitar 🎸, and cardistry 🃏
 - Current goal: get a summer 2021 internship 🤣